David – Designing His Own Independent Living Model

-One of the reasons I love working as the Residential Programs Manager at Irby Ranch is the diversity in independent-living models among the residents in the community.
+One of the reasons I love working as the Residential Programs Manager at Irby Ranch in Pleasanton, CA is the diversity in independent-living models among the residents in the community.
 With each resident bringing their own unique set of support services, Irby Ranch is an example of the uniqueness in what successful independent living can look like for people with intellectual and/or developmental disabilities (I/DD).
 This month’s Resident Spotlight is on David, who is a great example of that diversity.

 David, who does not use words to communicate, has been living fulltime at Irby Ranch since October 2020.
 I often see David in the courtyard, where he can be found saying “hello” to everyone who approaches him by waving or doing a fist-bump.